 One thing I noticed when testing CleverType's keyboard against others is the difference in adaptation speed.
 Some AI keyboards take weeks to really learn your style, while others seem to pick it up after just a few days of use.

-The technology also varies in how it handles privacy.
-As Derek Johnson, AI Ethics Researcher at Stanford, explains: "The best AI keyboards process your data locally on your device rather than sending everything to the cloud."
+The technology also varies significantly in how it handles privacy.
+According to recent research from MIT's Privacy Lab, "The most secure AI keyboards in 2026 now process up to 95% of operations locally on your device rather than sending data to the cloud—a massive improvement from just two years ago."

 This matters because nobody wants their private conversations analyzed on some company's server, right?
 When I worked with early versions of these keyboards, the difference in privacy approaches was stark.
-Local processing is usually more secure but might offer slightly less powerful predictions than cloud-based alternatives.
+Thankfully, advances in mobile chip processing power mean that local processing can now deliver predictions that rival cloud-based alternatives, without the privacy trade-offs.
+It's genuinely impressive how far the technology has come.

 The technical foundation directly impacts what you'll experience when typing.
 Trust me, you can feel the difference between a keyboard running a sophisticated neural network versus one using basic word prediction.

 What do you actually need from your keyboard?
-This question sounds simple but most ppl skip it completely!
+This question sounds simple but most people skip it completely!
 I've made this mistake myself, downloading fancy AI keyboards only to find they didn't solve my specific problems.
+The good news?
+With so many specialized options available in 2026, there's likely a keyboard perfectly suited to your unique needs.

 Start by thinking about these questions: